Adaptive Fuzzy Tracking Control for Nonlinear State Constrained Pure-Feedback Systems With Input Delay via Dynamic Surface Technique: Introduction

-Note that the control problem of time delay occurs in most of practical systems and often leads to performance degradation, thus driven by the need of eliminating ill-effects of time delay in systems, this control problem has attracted remarkable attention. \cite{mj2001} as a benchmark work for solving time-delay problem introduced control Lyapunov-Razumikhin to construct robust stabilizing control laws for time delay systems. \cite{wangm2008} investigated adaptive fuzzy controller for a class of uncertain SISO nonlinear time-delay systems in strict-feedback form, which was extended to nonaffine form by \cite{wang2010}. \cite{wuc2017}, \cite{lih2017}, \cite{lid2019} used Pade approximation to tackle with input delay mainly induced by network in the data transmitting process.
-Up to now, there are few work handling state constrained pure-feedback nonlinear systems with input delay.
+Note that the control problem of time delay occurs in most of practical systems and often leads to performance degradation, thus driven by the need of eliminating ill-effects of time delay in systems, this control problem has attracted remarkable attention. \cite{jankovic2001control} as a benchmark work for solving time-delay problem introduced control Lyapunov-Razumikhin to construct robust stabilizing control laws for time delay systems. \cite{wang2008adaptive} investigated adaptive fuzzy controller for a class of uncertain SISO nonlinear time-delay systems in strict-feedback form, which was extended to nonaffine form by \cite{wang2010approximation}. \cite{wu2017adaptive}, \cite{li2016adaptive}, \cite{li2018neural} used Pade approximation to tackle with input delay mainly induced by network in the data transmitting process.

+Up to now, there are few work handling the tracking control problem for the state constrained pure-feedback nonlinear systems with input delay.
 Thus, in this paper, we try to construct a novel adaptive fuzzy tracking control approach for a class of pure-feedback nonlinear systems with state constraints and input delay.

 The rest of this paper is organized as follows.
 Section II gives the problem formulation and preliminaries.
 The novel adaptive fuzzy tracking controller design is given in Section III.
 Section IV presents Feasibility check.
 The simulation example is presented in Section V to show the effectiveness of the proposed control scheme.
 Finally, Section VI concludes this paper.